bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 3. Click on **Compass** and follow the instructions.
 4. Click on **Calibrate Pressure** and wait for the calibration to complete.

-When completed, the **Sensors* tab will no longer be red.
+When completed, the **Sensors** tab will no longer be red.

-[guide_image src="/wp-content/uploads/2016/06/BlueROV2_Sensor_Calibration_Complete.png" caption=""]

 ## Configure Motor Directions

-<p><strong>The direction that the motors will spin depends on how the vehicle and motors were assembled, so each motor's forward/reverse direction must be configured in software.</strong></p>
+**The direction that the motors will spin depends on how the vehicle and motors were assembled, so each motor's forward/reverse direction must be configured in software.**

-<p>To begin, navigate to the Vehicle Settings page in QGroundControl and select the Motors tab in the sidebar on the left, then proceed with the <strong>automatic</strong> (recommended) or <strong>manual</strong> configuration.</p>
+To begin, navigate to the **Vehicle Settings View** and select the **Motors** tab in the sidebar on the left, then proceed with the **automatic** (recommended) or **manual** configuration.</p>

-[guide_warning]Be sure to keep all body parts and clothing clear of thrusters while the BlueROV2 is armed.[/guide_warning]
+[guide_warning]Be sure to keep all body parts and clothing clear of thrusters while the vehicle is armed.[/guide_warning]

-[guide_warning]<strong>DO NOT</strong> run thrusters for longer than 30 seconds in air or you will wear out the plastic bearings.[/guide_warning]
+[guide_warning]**DO NOT** run thrusters for longer than 30 seconds in air or you will wear out the plastic bearings.[/guide_warning]

 ### Automatic Configuration

-<p>1.
-Adjust the vehicle's buoyancy to be neutral or slightly <strong>positive</strong>.</p>
+1. Adjust the vehicle's buoyancy to be neutral or slightly **positive**.

-<p>2.
-Place the vehicle in water with enough room for it to move around slightly without bumping into walls or the bottom.
-Make sure the vehicle has a bit of slack in the tether so that it can move freely.</p>
+2. Place the vehicle in water with enough room for it to move around slightly without bumping into walls or the bottom.
+Make sure the vehicle has a bit of slack in the tether so that it can move freely.

-<p>3.
-Click the <strong>Auto-Detect Directions</strong> button, and wait while the vehicle does it's motor direction detection routine.
+3. Click the <strong>Auto-Detect Directions</strong> button, and wait while the vehicle does it's motor direction detection routine.

-<p>4.
-The results of the routine will appear as the routine progresses, and success or failure will be indicated.
-If the routine failed, you may try again, or configure the motor directions <strong>manually</strong>.
+4. The results of the routine will appear as the routine progresses, and success or failure will be indicated.
+If the routine failed, you may try again, or configure the motor directions **manually**.

 [guide_image src="/wp-content/uploads/2016/06/autodetect-motors.png" caption=""]

 ### Manual Configuration

-<p>1.
-Go to the Vehicle Settings page in QGroundControl and select the <em>Motors</em> tab in the sidebar on the left.</p>
+1. Go to the Vehicle Settings page in QGroundControl and select the <em>Motors</em> tab in the sidebar on the left.
-<p>2.
-Read and understand the instructions on the setup page.</p>
+2. Read and understand the instructions on the setup page.
-<p>3.
-Arm the BlueROV2 by clicking the switch on the page.</p>
+3. Arm the BlueROV2 by clicking the switch on the page.
-<p>4.
-One at a time, move each slider, and make sure that the motor that spins is pushing air as described in the instructions on the Motor Setup page.
-If a motor is spinning in the wrong direction, click the corresponding checkbox under the 'Reverse Motor Direction' section to correct the motor rotation.</p>
+4. One at a time, move each slider, and make sure that the motor that spins is pushing air as described in the instructions on the Motor Setup page.
+If a motor is spinning in the wrong direction, click the corresponding checkbox under the 'Reverse Motor Direction' section to correct the motor rotation.
-<p>5.
-When you are finished with the setup, disarm the ROV by clicking the switch.</p>
+5. When you are finished with the setup, disarm the ROV by clicking the switch.

 [guide_image src="/wp-content/uploads/2019/03/brov2-standard-motor-directions.png" caption=""]